naistangz/Technical_Training/docs/Week4_Python/JSON_API/README.md

 - JSON feeds from other sites via AJAX (Asynchronous JavaScript and XML).
 Many sites are sharing data using JSON in addition to RSS (Really Simple Syndication) feeds.
 - JSON feeds can be loaded **asynchronously** much more easily than XML/RSS.

-## Syntax - json is syntax for exchanging data

 ## Keys and Values
 The two primary parts that make up JSON are keys and values.
 Together they make a key/value pair.